cerner/fhir.cerner.com/content/dstu2/openid-connect.md

-For applications interoperating only with Cerner's authorization server, no explicit signature validation is required when retrieving the access token directly from the token endpoint (as advertised via the FHIR<sup>®</sup> conformance document).
+For applications interoperating only with Cerner's authorization server, no explicit signature validation is required when retrieving the access token directly from the token endpoint (as advertised via the FHIR<sup>Â®</sup> conformance document).

 For applications that interoperate with multiple implementations, or are distributed in nature, identity tokens should be verified (including signature) per section 3.1.3.7 of [OpenID Connect Core][OPENID].
 Signing keys may be retrieved via the following steps:

-- The OpenID Provider Configuration Information should be retrieved per section 4.1 of [OpenID Connect Discovery][OPENID-DISCOVERY].
+* The OpenID Provider Configuration Information should be retrieved per section 4.1 of [OpenID Connect Discovery][OPENID-DISCOVERY].
-- The URI of the JSON Web Key Set ("jwks_uri") should be extracted.
+* The URI of the JSON Web Key Set ("jwks_uri") should be extracted.
-- Examine the id of the JSON Web Key used to sign the OpenID Connect token, and retrieve it from the JSON Web Key Set.
+* Examine the id of the JSON Web Key used to sign the OpenID Connect token, and retrieve it from the JSON Web Key Set.

-###Session Management###
+## Session Management

-SMART on FHIR<sup>®</sup> currently does not prescribe mechanisms for managing session state between applications, or providing a sign-out experience for users.
+SMART on FHIR<sup>Â®</sup> currently does not prescribe mechanisms for managing session state between applications, or providing a sign-out experience for users.